nikokarvinen/linuxdashboard/README.md

 3. **Access the Application**

-   - Frontend will be available at `http://localhost:3000`.
+   - Frontend will be available at `http://localhost:3000`

-   If you're running Docker on a different machine, replace `localhost` with the IP address of that machine.

 ## Features

 - CPU Utilization
+- Network Interfaces
 - Running Processes
 - Disk usage
-- Network Interfaces
 - Memory info
 - System Uptime
 - More to come...